 Write down a list of basic French words or French verbs and put them on your desk or in your restroom.
 In that way, you will be learning while.. 🙂

-By the way, here one more fun article about French idioms: 50 Funny French expressions that you need to know.
+By the way, here one more fun article about French idioms: 50 Funny French Idiomatic Expressions that are Intriguing.

 I recommend you to use two great apps for vocabulary learning:

 8 – Modify your phone language settings